CGruich/RedoxFlow/README.md

 # RedoxFlow

-RedoxFlow is an agentic proof-of-concept that prepares redox potential simulations en-masse for electrochemical applications.
+RedoxFlow is an agentic proof-of-concept that prepares redox potential simulations en-masse for electrochemical discovery.

 Redox potential quantifies how willing an organic chemical is to being reduced or oxidized and thus is useful in many electrochemical applications, such as:
 * Batteries & Flow Batteries (e.g., anode/cathode couple selection, screening redox-active electrolytes/mediators)